hal-platform/hal-agent/README.md

 Within the console application, no user switching or `sudo` is performed.
 The worker commands must be run as the user with the proper permissions to perform the required system actions.

+### Convenience bins
+Two convenience bash scripts are included to make it easier to set up cronjobs every 15 seconds, rather than every minute which cron supports.

+If no arguments are provided, both scripts will fire immediately, then wait 30 seconds and fire again (0s and 30s marks).
+If `--alt` is used as a parameter, the scripts will wait 15 seconds, fire, then wait 30 seconds and fire again (15s and 45s marks).

 ## Application scripting environment

 ### On Build